baumanab/udacity_ABTesting/README.md

 | Gross Conversion | 0.0026 | Yes |
 | Net Conversion | 0.6776 | No |

 ## Summary
 An experiment was conducted in which potential Udacity students were diverted by cookie into two groups, experiment and control.
 The experiment group was asked to input the amount of time they were willing to devote to study after clicking a "start free trial button", whereas the control group was not.
-Two invariant metrics (Number of Cookies, Number of clicks on "start free trial") were chosen for purposes of validation and sanity checking while Gross Conversion (enrollment/cookie) and Net Conversion (payments/cookie) served as evaluation metrics.
+Three invariant metrics (Number of Cookies, Number of clicks on "start free trial", and click-through-probability) were chosen for purposes of validation and sanity checking while Gross Conversion (enrollment/cookie) and Net Conversion (payments/cookie) served as evaluation metrics.
 The null hypothesis is that there would be no difference in the evaluation metrics between the groups, futhermore, a practical signifcance threshold was set for each metric.
+The requirement for launching the experiment is that the null hypothesis must be rejected for ALL evaluation metrics and that the difference between branches must meet or exceed the practical signficance threshold.
+Because our acceptance criteria requires statiscally signifcant differences for ALL evaluation metrics, the use of the Bonferonni correction is not appropriate.
+The Bonferonni correction is a method of controlling for type I errors (false positives) when using multiple metrics in which relevance of ANY of the metrics matches the hypothesis.
+In this case the risk of type I errors increases as the number of metrics increases (signifcance by random chance).
+In our case in which ALL metrics must be relevant to launch, the risk of type II errors (false negatives) increases as the number of metrics increases, so it stands to reason that controlling for false positives is not consitent with our acceptance criteria.

-Despite this experiment using multiple metrics, since only two invariant and two evalution metrics were employed, I chose to forgo the Bonferroni correction for simplicity's sake.
-Subsequent analysis revealed the expected equal distribution of cookies into the control and experimental groups, for the invariant metrics, at the 95% CI.
-Gross conversion was found to be statistically signficant at the 95% CI, and the null hypothesis was rejected in favor of the alternative hypothesis.
+Analysis revealed the expected equal distribution of cookies into the control and experimental groups, for the invariant metrics, at the 95% CI.
+A differennce in gross conversion was found to be statistically signficant at the 95% CI, and the null hypothesis was rejected.
 Gross conversion also met the practical signficance threshold.
 Net Conversion was found to be neither statistically nor practically signficant at the 95% CI.

-Note that traffic was diverted at 100% for 23 days, sufficient for the chosen evaluation metrics.

 ## Recommendation

 As stated previously, the rationale for this change is that diverting students as a function of time to devote to study might improve the overall student experience and the coaches' capacity to support students who are likely to complete the course, without significantly reducing the number of students who continue past the free trial.
-Therefore, the first approximation is essentially, "do no harm."
-A statistically and practically signficant increase in Gross Conversion was observed while no differences in Net Conversion were observed.
-The experiments aren't appropriate to measure "student frustration" or similiar constructs, but we can at least say that in the short term we haven't caused a decrease in payments and have an uptick on enrollments.
+A statistically and practically signficant decrease in Gross Conversion was observed while no differences in Net Conversion were observed.
+The experiments aren't appropriate to measure "student frustration" or similiar constructs, but we can at least say that the experiment decreased enrollment without causing a decrease in payments .
 It is tempting to launch the experiment, but the results actually give me pause.
 We have more students enrolling, but less paying.
 That means we have an increase in enrollment not coupled to an increase in students staying for the requisite 14 days to trigger payment.
 To me that does not suggest improvement, but rather we may be worse than where we started, since you have more students using coaching resources but not necessarily completing the courses.
 What may be more informative is Retention.
 Since Net Conversion has "cookies" in the denominator and cookie uniqueness is determined per day, we may be diluting the effect.
 Retention uses user-id in the denominator so this may give us a more specific indication of how succesful the experiment is.

 My reccomendation is not to launch yet, but to re-evaluate whether or not to pursue the more resource intensive Retention experiment in the context of other company priorities and resource allocation.
 Another, more effcient option is to perform additonal experiments, described below.